nautechsystems/nautilus_trader/ROADMAP.md

 - **Achieving Stable Status**: While NautilusTrader is already successfully used in production, v2.0 represents a significant milestone toward establishing a stable API.
 - **Focus Areas**: The v2.0 initiative will prioritize API consistency, long-term maintainability, and meeting the rigorous standards of live trading environments.
-- **Formal Deprecations**: v2.0 will introduce formal deprecations to streamline the platform, making it easier to adopt changes and new features while maintaining clarity for developers.
+- **Formal Deprecations**: v2.0 will introduce formal deprecations, making it easier to adopt changes and new features while maintaining clarity for developers.
 - **Python API Commitment**: Despite transitioning the core to Rust, NautilusTrader will continue to provide a user-facing Python API.

 ## Charting the Future